plewis/plewis.github.io/phylogenetics/lab-ape.md

 ### Obtaining vectors of tip and internal node labels

-The variable <tt>t</tt> has several attributes that can be queried by following the variable name with a dollar sign and then the name of the attribute.
+The variable `t` has several attributes that can be queried by following the variable name with a dollar sign and then the name of the attribute.
 For example, the vector of tip labels can be obtained as follows:

     t$tip.label
     [1] "B" "C" "D" "E" "F" "G" "H" "I" "J" "K" "L" "M" "N" "O" "P" "Q" "R" "S" "T" "U"